 In 2019, Rothesay established the Rothesay Foundation1 with the aim of supporting organisations that seek to improve the quality of life for older people, helping them to live their lives in a happy, safe and fulfilling way.
 We know that there are rising levels of poverty in the UK's pension-age population, particularly in cities and large urban areas where the cost of living is often much higher.
-To help combat this in 2021, the Rothesay Foundation was pleased to partner with Iceland Foods and Age UK to provide grocery vouchers for the most vulnerable elderly people living in the London borough of Lambeth, creating a 'Lambeth Winter Cheer' campaign.
+To help combat this, in 2021 the Rothesay Foundation was pleased to partner with Iceland Foods and Age UK to provide grocery vouchers for the most vulnerable elderly people living in the London borough of Lambeth, creating a 'Lambeth Winter Cheer' campaign.
 Based on our insights from this work, we hope to support many other areas over the years ahead.

-For more information see our Environmental, Social and Governance report 2020.
+For more information, see Section 3 of the Strategic report as well as our Environmental, Social and Governance report 2020.